zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 64: Editing the Condition for the No Branching Flow

       - A panel appears at the bottom of the page where you can begin specifying the branching condition.
-Find the *Edit (pencil) icon* in the *Condition* field and click on that *Edit icon* to display the Expression Editor.
+Find the *Edit* (pencil) icon in the *Condition* field and click on it to display the *Expression Editor* dialog.

       - Recall that our *Output* data association from the Approve Request activity included a mapping of the *outcome*.
-The outcome is set by the regional manager clicking either the APPROVE or the REJECT
+The outcome is set by the regional manager clicking either the *APPROVE* or the *REJECT*
     button:

         ![](./media/image73.png)